ModProg/ModProg/README.md

 - [x] add types to cargo-hatch ([dnaka91/cargo-hatch#1](https://github.com/dnaka91/cargo-hatch/issues/1))
 - [x] Remove panic from attribute derive via traitbound for AttrebuteName
 - [ ] Allow nvim-rust to use the api when using multithreading.
+- [ ] Procmacro that uses https://beta.openai.com/ to generate the code based on plain text input
 <!--
 **ModProg/ModProg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.